SilvaRogg2/SilvaRogg2/README.md

 - 👋 Hi, I’m @SilvaRogg2dffdsm
 - 👀 I’m interested in ...ewrsdar
 - 🌱 I’m currently learning ..er
-- 💞️ I’m looking to collaborate on ..´
+- 💞️ I’m looking to collaborate on ..´a
 - 📫 How to reach me ...xcv

 <!---fg